emer/axon/examples/bench_lvis/bench_results.md

 ### CPU 1.7.24: HPC2 ccnl-0 AMD EPYC 7502 32-Core Processor + NVIDIA A100 GPU

 about 23 seconds faster (20%) as well here, with huge speedup in SendSpike as expected.

+BUT: the performance relative to v1.6.16 is terrible!

 ```
 Took  86.99 secs for 1 epochs, avg per epc:  86.99